kkovati/Circuit_Simulator/README.md

 The following code describes this RLC circuit and the simulation process.
  - instantiate a circuit
- - instantiate components by defining names, electrical and funcional parameters and connections
+ - instantiate components by defining names, electrical and functional parameters and connections
  - add the components to the circuit using `.add()`
- - start simualtion with `.simulate()`
+ - start simulation with `.simulate()`

 Using GND is not necessary, see Hints.